In this topic:

-The Weber model year runs from around November through October of the following year.
-So, the code "AT"—representing the 2013 model year—indicates a date of manufacture between November 2012 and October 2013.
+The Weber model year runs from October 1 to September 30 of the following year.
+So, the code "AH"—representing the 2014 model year—indicates a date of manufacture between October 2013 and September 2014.

 In 2001, I cracked the Weber date code...not through my superior skills as a code breaker, but over dinner and drinks at the Weber Grill Restaurant in Lombard, IL with a member of the Weber Customer Service team.
 We got to talking about the code, and this individual got very quiet for a moment...then told me that the code was based on the word "AUTHORIZED", where A = 1, U = 2, T = 3, H = 4, O = 5, R = 6, I = 7, Z = 8, E = 9, and D = 0.

 Here's the list of codes and their corresponding values:

 Below you'll find more interesting info about Weber's code scheme.
 As always...click on any of the pictures to view a larger image.

 Here's an example of a vent damper code.
 This photo shows the two-letter code "EE" from a Weber Smokey Mountain Cooker manufactured in 1999.
 The code appears on all four WSM vent dampers.

 If you called Weber Customer Service prior to 2013 and requested a replacement part under warranty, the representative may have asked you for the "serial number" stamped into the vent damper.
 But you now know that the "serial number" was actually a date of manufacture code, and Weber used that code to determine if you were requesting a warranty claim on a cooker manufactured this year...or ten years ago.